tiandiao123/deep_learning/README.md

 * [TV scripts generator](https://github.com/tiandiao123/deep_learning/tree/master/tv-script-generation)

-  In this project, I'll generate your own Simpsons TV scripts using RNNs.
+  In this project, I'll generate my own Simpsons TV scripts using RNNs.
 I'll be using part of the Simpsons dataset of scripts from 27 seasons.
 The Neural Network I'll build will generate a new TV script for a scene at Moe's Tavern.

 * [Face Generation](https://github.com/tiandiao123/deep_learning/blob/master/face_generation/dlnd_face_generation.ipynb)

-In this project, you'll use generative adversarial networks to generate new images of faces.
+In this project, I'll use generative adversarial networks to generate new images of faces.

 ### Tutorials